indexeddbshim/IndexedDBShim/README.md

 The following config are mostly relevant to Node but has bearing on the browser, particularly if one changes the defaults.

+- __fs__ - File system module with `unlink` to remove deleted database files.
+    Auto-set by Node distributions.
 - __addNonIDBGlobals__ - If set to `true` will polyfill the "global" with non-IndexedDB shims created by and sometimes returned publicly by the library.
 These include `ShimEvent`, `ShimCustomEvent`,